-- If the stress fracture is in the early stages it may not show up on X-ray but a bone scan, CT scan or MRI can confirm the diagnosis.
+- If the stress fracture is in the early stages it may not show up on an X-ray but a bone scan, CT scan or MRI can confirm the diagnosis.

 Treatment of a malleolus stress fracture

 Treatment is basically resting from weight-bearing activities for around 6 weeks.
 An ankle brace or support may help protect and support the joint.
 If the injury progresses to a complete fracture then you will most likely need surgery.

 A podiatrist or sports injury professional may prescribe orthotic insoles to correct any biomechanical problems of the foot.
 Specialist sports coaches should be consulted if training errors are suspected to have contributed to the injury.